Four Seasons Resort Orlando Grand Suite: True Luxury in a Grand Style

 The first thing you can’t help but notice as you enter the spacious master bath is the gorgeous freestanding tub behind which is a sparkling tile mural in black and white floral.
 Also expect dual Carrera marble vanities—one with a very convenient high vanity stool and makeup mirror, and both with an in-mirror television—oversized shower with multiple high-power shower heads (hand-held, rainfall, and two body spray panels), and a separate room with a bidet and toilet.

 The 2-bedroom Grand Suite boasts 2,200 square feet.
 My daughter’s family had a Park View Room connecting on the opposite side of the living area, and we barely knew we had two young children in the same suite due to the suite’s spaciousness.

 Let Us Help You in Planning an Extraordinary Luxury Disney Vacation!

 The expert travel advisors at Glass Slipper Concierge® will work with you to create the perfectly planned Disney trip of a lifetime, making sure nothing is left to chance.
 Please submit an online consultation request to begin.

 Cara Goldsbury is the author of The Luxury Guide to Disney Vacations.
-She is Chief Executive Concierge at Glass Slipper Concierge®, a travel agency specializing in selling Disney vacations, and has appeared as a leading Disney expert on two Travel Channel specials, Disney Splurge! and Disney Royalty.
+She is Chief Executive Concierge at Glass Slipper Concierge®, a travel agency specializing in selling Disney vacations.
+She has appeared as a leading Disney expert on two Travel Channel specials, Disney Splurge! and Disney Royalty.
 She has also been cited numerous times in national news articles, in such notable publications as The New York Times and Forbes Traveler, as an expert on the Walt Disney World® Resort.
 Visit her Luxury Travel & Life blog at Cara Goldsbury.com.